mwgabby-li/Mab/ReadMe.md

 parentheses and commas are optional.
 * Language is broken into different phases to allow localized changes, and is otherwise modular, with things like literals defined in a single place for customization.
+* The example program is reasonably complex and demonstrates the power of the language.

 ## References
 Most of my research beyond asking questions on Discord was small Google searches,